 List of 15 Foods to Boost Immune System in Toddlers

-These are quite the BEST foods to boost immune system simply because they are so full of essential nutrients – from vitamins and minerals to antioxidants and omega fatty acids.
-Different kinds of nuts are good for varied benefits as well as varied taste, so make sure you feed your kids walnuts, pistachios, almonds, etc.
+These are quite the BEST foods to boost immune system simply because they are so full of essential nutrients.
+Nuts are a rich source of minerals, vitamins, antioxidants, and omega fatty acids.
+Different kinds of nuts are good for varied benefits as well as varied taste, so make sure you feed your kids walnuts, pistachios, almonds, etc to your child.

-How to Feed: Nuts are best served in powder form for younger children.
-For older children (3+), you can serve them as is or make these simple Homemade Nut Bars.
-Be careful since nuts might pose a choking hazard.
-Also discuss with a doctor in case your child displays any signs of an allergic reaction to nuts.
+How to Feed: Nuts are best served in powder form or soaked form to younger children.
+For older children (3+), you can serve them as is or make simple nut bars at home.
+However, be careful as nuts might pose to be a choking hazard.
+Also, discuss with a doctor in case your child displays any signs of an allergic reaction to nuts.

-Yes, the good old cheese which many kids love is also one of the immune boosting foods!
+Yes, the good old cheese which many kids love is also one of the immune-boosting foods!
 It is high in zinc, and zinc is useful in producing antibodies to fight infections.
+You can feed cheese to your child but do ensure that you are not giving them processed cheese.

-How to Feed: Cheese goes well with many foods, including baked potatoes, sandwiches, etc. Kids also usually love pastas so try out this Cheesy Fusilli Pasta in Red Sauce recipe.
+How to Feed: Cheese goes well with many foods, including baked potatoes, sandwiches, etc. Kids also usually love pasta so you can make cheese pasta for your child.

-These veggies are also zinc-packed which as we know boosts immunity.
+These veggies are also packed with zinc which helps boost immunity.
 The best part is, different kind of mushrooms also have antibacterial and antiviral properties.
+But before feeding it to your child, you must check with a doctor since mushrooms are highly allergic foods.

 How to Feed: Mushrooms go well in many variations, so experiment with curries, pasta, etc. A Mushroom Roll with other veggies is also a good and wholesome snack for the evening.

-These bright red vegetables are very high in beta carotene – a nutrient that the body turns into Vitamin A. This also boosts the body’s mucus membrane lining which means bacteria find it harder to attack.
+This bright red-orange vegetable is high in beta carotene – a nutrient that the body turns into Vitamin A. This also boosts the body’s mucus membrane lining which means bacteria find it harder to attack.
 Carrots are thus great options to boost your little one’s immune system and protect him from day-to-day infections.

-How to Feed: If your little one has recently started solids, you can introduce this Carrot Pumpkin Puree.
-Older kids can be served this delicious Carrot Halwa.
+How to Feed: If your little one has recently started on solids, you can introduce carrot pumpkin puree.
+Older kids can be served delicious carrot halwa.
 Carrots can also be eaten raw as a snack, after being well washed and sliced.

 A good source of vitamins for toddlers to boost their immune system is berries.
 You can try strawberries, blackberries and blueberries.
 Though not many children have allergies to berries, a few do – watch out for symptoms like skin rash, vomiting, diarrhoea or swelling of the face.

 How to Feed: Berries can become part of many delicious smoothies and shakes.
-They can also be served in the form of Oats Berries.
+They can also be served with oats or as a whole fruit.

-This amazing food helps your little one from getting infected by a nasty cold.
-It is one of the best immune boosters for babies and toddlers in this changing weather.
+This amazing food can prevent your child from a nasty cold.
+It is one of the best immune boosters for babies and toddlers in the changing weather.

 How to Feed: Ginger can be added to different foods for added flavour and health.
 You can lightly flavour your curries, dals, etc., with ginger.
 It can also be added to soups in grated form.